 » What's changed?
 Last time I checked in on the project, it was a mess and nothing worked.

 Today, Morroblivion is a fully playable, working game world.
 Quests, NPCs, creatures, items, and graphical features all have been painstakingly converted, upgraded and/or created by hand to bring a true-to-the-original experience that takes advantage of many of Oblivion's advanced features.
 Read here for information on the history of the 5+ years of work on the Morroblivion project.

-- Completed: 100% of the main Morrowind game has been completed, and is fairly well debugged (details here).
+- Morrowind: 100% of the main Morrowind game has been completed, and is fairly well debugged (details here).
 There is very little that gets in the way of a complete Morrowind experience.

 » Is this the official site for Morroblivion?

-- Morroblivion.com is NOT affiliated with Bethesda Softworks or their affiliates or related entities.
+- TESrenewal.com is NOT affiliated with Bethesda Softworks or their affiliates or related entities.
 Please see the disclaimer at the bottom of this page for other important information.

-Morroblivion.com provides a place for the modding community to download the latest version of the mod, talk about further development, and exchange images and videos.
-Please read the Five Golden Rules and the Disclaimer before you post content.
+TESrenewal.com provides a place for the modding community to download the latest version of the mod, talk about further development, and exchange images and videos.
+Please read the Chat and Forum Rules and the Disclaimer before you post content.

 » Wasn't Morroblivion shut down by Bethesda?